rgyani/backend-architecture-evolution/README.md

 ![img](imgs/bc.png)

+Notice in the example above, both sales and support context have concepts of Customer and Product
+**These different contexts can have very different representations of common domain models.**
+**Each context can express the domain model in the simple form it requires.**

 ## Hexagon Architecture (Ports and Adapters), by Alistair Cockburn, circa 2005

 In the above architectures, the layer above always has a reference to the next one in line.
 So, we can-not freely change the DAL layer without effecting the bussines logic.